noorkaur5/code-gpt-docs/docs/tutorial-features/profile_modes.md

 <img width="585" alt="Screenshot 2025-06-08 at 12 26 01" src="https://github.com/user-attachments/assets/e8754c78-906a-4a31-bc88-6eb360dd87db" />

 - Step 3: Verify Profile Selection
 The active profile will be displayed in the chat interface.
 You'll see different capabilities based on your selection.
+Click on the gear icon in the bottom right corner to view the configuration settings as shown below.

 <img width="662" alt="Screenshot 2025-06-08 at 12 34 13" src="https://github.com/user-attachments/assets/8e6b58c0-a7ec-4fb2-93b2-edcbba02977c" />